 CERT C guidelines[37]: DCL01-C and DCL32-C

-Ada Quality and Style Guide[1]: 5.6.1 and 5.7.1
+Ada Quality and Style Guide[1]: 5.6 subsection “Nesting”

 Mechanism of failure

 Many languages support the concept of scope.
 One of the ideas behind the concept of scope is to provide a mechanism for the independent definition of identifiers that share the same name.